 Every aspect of the trucking industry is regulated by the FMCSA, with rules and regulations for truck drivers; trucking companies; cargo transport; and mechanical requirements for all commercial motor vehicles, from tractor-trailers and other “big rigs” to tankers, fuel trucks, and dump trucks.
 This makes it critical for accident investigators to have a comprehensive understanding of FMCSA regulations and violations.

 The multiple parties involved in a truck wreck often point fingers at each other.
-At the same time, the carrier, driver, cargo owner or loader, etc., may each have their own insurer and a team of lawyers protecting them.
+At the same time, the carrier, driver, cargo owner loader, etc., may each have their own insurer and a team of lawyers protecting them.

 At the Spiva Law Group, our Savannah truck accident lawyers have the experience, dedication, and resources necessary to tackle complicated personal injury claims